 Nonprofits typically deliver ongoing services in the form of organizational programs.
 Therefore, it’s important that nonprofit management understand the basic principles of program development and evaluation.
 See Program Planning and Management

 Many nonprofit organizations rely to a great extent on the use of volunteers.
 Volunteers should be managed much like any other human resource.
-There should be staffing planning, recruitment, job descriptions, suitable policies and risk management measures, some form of performance management, etc. Performance management includes setting suitable goals, evaluating performance, providing appropriate rewards or actions to terminate services.
+There should be staffing planning, recruitment, job descriptions, suitable policies and risk management measures, some form of performance management, etc. Performance management includes setting suitable goals, evaluating performance, and providing appropriate rewards or actions to terminate services.
 See Developing and Managing Volunteer Programs

-You can improve your management skills in a rather informal approach or in a carefully designed and systematic approach.
+You can improve your management skills with a rather informal approach or in a carefully designed and systematic approach.
 The latter is often referred to as a management development program.
 Here are guidelines for either approach.
 See How to Design Your Management Development Program

 - Glossary of Business Terms A-Z